senni-han/senni-han/README.md

 # Hi there, It's Hannor Smith! 👋

+I'm just a silly bisexual motorcyclist who likes music and Linux, nice to meet you!

 ## Get to know me
 - My pronouns are He/Him
 - I'm from Thailand